junhan87/job-signal-core/docs/design/ai-scoring-pipeline.md

 ## Scoring Factors

-The scoring engine evaluates seven weighted factors.
+The scoring engine evaluates eight weighted factors.
 Specific weights and sub-criteria are proprietary and defined in the private `job-signal-saas` repository.

 | Factor |
 |---|